 The Ada Cambridge prizes are open to writers and poets who live, work or study in the western suburbs of Melbourne.

 The Young Adas were newly created in 2014 for young people aged 14 to 18 years.
-All prizes seek to support aspiring writers and poets of the western suburbs by exposing their work to a wider audience.
+All prizes seek to support aspiring writers and poets of the western suburbs with a cash prize and by exposing their work to a wider audience.

-The competitions closed on Monday 6 March 2017 and the winners will be announced at the Williamstown Literary Festival.
+The competitions close on Monday 5 March 2018 and the winners will be announced at the Williamstown Literary Festival.